 In 1993, Bupa took over as the sponsor of the Great North Run and remained in partnership for the next twenty years.
 Their iconic ‘blue’ branding remained consistent and noticeable throughout this time, with our particular favourite logo in 2011, celebrating the run’s 30th birthday.

 2015 – Welcome Morrisons!

 This year sees the end of Bupa’s sponsorship deal with the Great North Run and the beginning of Morrison’s takeover.
-The branding is synergistic with both brands – retaining the iconic blue logo design of the run and the instantly recognisable Morrison’s yellow and green logo.
+The branding is synergistic with both brands – retaining the iconic blue branding of the run and the instantly recognisable Morrison’s yellow and green logo.

 We hope you enjoyed our jog down the Great North memory lane!
 We’d like to wish all of this year’s 57,000 runners, including Craig and David from the Urban River team who are taking part the very best of luck!

-If you’d like us to create a successful logo design for your business, give us a call today and we can help you out with our bespoke branding service and Newcastle web design service.
+If you’d like us to create a successful branding for your business, give us a call today and we can help you out with our bespoke branding service and Newcastle web design service.